 Studying animal behaviour could make the difference between future generations seeing live examples of a species, or reading about them in a history book.
 It could help you to manage and enhance the habitats of zoo animals, or to educate the public on the importance of animal welfare.

-What you’ll learn on this course could take you into a career in wildlife conservation or zoo education.
+What you’ll learn on this course could take you into a career relating to domestic and captive animal management, animal training and behavioural rehabilitation, or zoo education to name but a few.
 The transferable scientific skills you’ll develop could also open up a career in the field or the laboratory – perhaps for a government agency or an environmental consultancy.

 We’ll assess you in a number of ways, with most modules including a combination of written assignments and exams.
 For some modules, you may be asked to present or produce a poster, portfolio or workbook.